Welcome to ShortScience.org!

 We feel that the site can speed up the literature review process and increase the number of active researchers by decreasing the barriers to understand and improve on concepts.

-Everyone can write summaries for any paper that exists in our database (which includes anything with a DOI, on arXiv, or on Bibsonomy).
+Everyone can write summaries and share notes for any paper that exists in our database (which includes anything with a DOI, on arXiv, or on Bibsonomy).

 These summaries are voted on by each user using a simple up or down metric.